 A final point to consider concerning NIR lasers is Raman intensity and signal to noise ratio (SNR).
 As the groove density increases, the Raman throughput of the instrument will decrease.
 This effect occurs for all excitation wavelengths; however, this effect is particularly noticeable for NIR lasers.
 Raman scattering intensity is proportional to λ-4, where λ represents the laser wavelength.
 Therefore, as the laser wavelength is increased into the NIR, the Raman intensity will fall.
 The compounding of the grating effect and the wavelength effect means that working with a high groove density grating in the NIR is particularly detrimental to signal-to-noise (SNR) and spectra will require long exposure times.
 The spectra in Figure 9 are from a pharmaceutical tablet using a 785 nm laser and two gratings of the same blaze wavelength.
 The SNR difference between the two gratings is highlighted in the red box of Figure 9 (after normalisation).
 In this case, the 300 gr/mm clearly offers a higher SNR.

 Figure 9: Top – Raman spectrum of a pharmaceutical tablet with identical exposure time and two different gratings.
 Bottom – zoomed section of the normalised spectra showing increased noise using a 900 gr/mm grating.

 Table 1 shows a simplified summary of grating selection for the two most commonly used excitation wavelengths in Raman spectroscopy; 532 nm and 785 nm.
 Note these spectral ranges are for extended scans, and final grating selection will also be impacted by the factors discussed previously.

-Table 1: Grating selection for a 532 nm and 785 nm excitation
+Table 1: Diffraction grating selection for a 532 nm and 785 nm excitation

 Edinburgh Instruments Raman Microscopes